-Model Pearson's r AIC n best fit
+Model Pearson's r AIC n best

-Compression .964 1676 19
+Compression .964 1676 15

-Trade-off .929 1960 36
+Trade-off .929 1960 27

-Threshold .871 2388 9
+Threshold .871 2388 7

 Naive probability .428 3426 0

 Random NA 4506 0

 Table 2

-Fit of each model to the data.
+Fit of each model to the data, Study 2.
 Pearson's r indicates the correlation between the proportion of participants making a guess and the model probability of making that guess.
-AIC: Akaike Information Criterion - lower values indicate better fit.
+AIC: Akaike Information Criterion - lower values indicate better fit. n best: number of participants for which the model has a Bayes Factor larger than 3 against all other models.

-guess is very high, r(193) = .964, p < .001.
+The compression model has a very good fit to the data.
+The correlation between the probability that the model makes a guess and the proportion of participants making that guess is very high, r(193) = .964, p < .001.
 This correlation is still very large even when restricting the analysis to the set of Pareto-optimal guesses, r(78) = .957, p < .001.

 Thus, the compression model is able to accurately track how participants modulate the size of their guesses as a function of the urn profile.
-This can be seen more clearly in Figure 11, where we plot the proportion of (Pareto-optimal) guesses of a given size made by the compression model and by participants, for each urn profile.
+This can be seen more clearly in Figure 12, where we plot the proportion of (Pareto-optimal) guesses of a given size made by the compression model and by participants, for each urn profile.
 Overall, participants tend to make guesses that are assigned high probability by the model.
-For instance, for the urn profile [4,3,3,2], most participants made a guess of size 3 (for instance, "it will probably be red or blue or green" for an urn containing 4 red balls, 3 blue balls, 3 green balls, and 2 yellow balls), and this is also the compression model's preferred guess.
+For instance, for the urn profile [4,3,3,2], most participants made a guess of size 3 (for instance, "it will probably